Enhancements in EasyBuild v5.0¶

 This option is also available as easyconfig parameter

-.
+search_path_cpp_headers.
 Which has precedence over the global

-build option.
+--search-path-cpp-headers build option.

-Provide control over how EasyBuild specifies path to libraries during installation (via --search-path-linker
+Provide control over how EasyBuild specifies path to libraries during installation (via --search-path-linker)¶

 EasyBuild 5.0 introduces a new option called --search-path-linker